Kinds of Trade Mark Status in India

-The trade mark status applies to brands that contain a logo, label or artwork.
-This trade mark status applies to brand names that do not contain words/ combinations of letters in their logo but a creative design.
-Such trade marks are generally classified into categories, divisions and sections.
+The TM status applies to brands that contain a logo, label or artwork.
+This trademark status applies to brand names that do not contain words/ combinations of letters in their logo but a creative design.
+Such trademarks are generally classified, into divisions and sections.
 The Applicant is not required to perform any action at this stage.

-This trade mark status appears when the application fulfils the requirements of trade mark laws of India.
-This merely means that the information filled in the trade mark form as well as the document/s submitted in the trade mark application is error-free.
+This trademark status appears when the application fulfils the requirements of trademark laws of India.
+This merely means that the information filled in the trademark form as well as the documents submitted with the trademark application is error-free.

 2. Error-free filling of forms.
-Suppose, there is dissimilarity in the application form and the documents submitted at the Trade Marks Registry.
-In that case, the Trade Mark Registry may fail the application for non-submission of proper documents and the applicant will have to submit the necessary documents again.
+Suppose, there is dissimilarity in the application form and the documents submitted at the Trademark Registry.
+In that case, the Trademark Registry may fail the application for non-submission of proper documents and the applicant will have to submit the necessary documents again.

 The application moves forward in the process if every document is in line with the necessary guidelines and rules.

-There are very few reasons for this trade mark status in any application.
+There are very few reasons for this TM status in any application.
 Below is a brief list of possible reasons for a formalities check fail –

 2. If there are errors in the filing of any of the documents or in the forms.